Compressed data structures for Heegaard splittings: Introduction

 \section{Introduction}

-Since the early days of computational topology, \emph{3-manifolds} have attracted researchers' keen interest \cite{haken1962homoomorphieproblem, jaco1984algorithm,lackenby2020algorithms3manifoldtheory} for lying exactly in midway between the well-understood surfaces and the widely behaved 4-manifolds.
-For example, several 3-manifold problems were related to important questions in complexity theories: $S^3$ recognition was proved by Schleimer to be in $\texttt{NP}$ \cite{schleimer2011sphere}, whereas approximations of some quantum invariants are firmly tied to quantum computing and are known to be $\#\texttt{P}$-hard \cite{alagic2011quantum,alagic2014quantum,ennes2025hardnesscomputationquantuminvariants}.
-The problems of computationally classifying \cite{burton2004efficient, costantino2024learning, kuperberg2018identifying} and manipulating the geometry and topology of these spaces \cite{burton2013new, lackenby2024triangulation} have also received significant theoretical and practical attention, with implementations of different algorithms publicly available in the most important software of the field, \texttt{regina} \cite{regina} and \texttt{SnapPy} \cite{SnapPy}.
-The greater part of these algorithms assume the 3-manifolds given by triangulations---that is, homeomorphic copies described by a finite set of tetrahedra and gluing rules among their faces---with their run time often measured on the number of tetrahedra.
-This justifies the usual strategies \cite{Twister, regina, SnapPy} of simplifying triangulations before computations, but some theoretical bounds \cite{datta2007minimal, jaco20030, jaco2006layered, matveev2007algorithmic} can limit the amount of simplification possible, making it necessary to develop algorithms with alternative representations of 3-manifolds in mind.
+Since the early days of computational topology, \emph{3-manifolds} have attracted researchers' keen interest \cite{haken1962homoomorphieproblem, jaco1984algorithm,lackenby2020algorithms3manifoldtheory} for lying exactly midway between the well-understood surfaces and the wildly behaved 4-manifolds.
+For example, several 3-manifold problems were related to important questions in complexity theory: $S^3$ recognition was proved by Schleimer to be in $\texttt{NP}$ \cite{schleimer2011sphere}, whereas approximations of some quantum invariants are firmly tied to quantum computing and are known to be $\#\texttt{P}$-hard \cite{alagic2011quantum,alagic2014quantum}.
+Similarly, the problems of classifying \cite{costantino2024learning, kuperberg2018identifying} and manipulating the geometry and topology of these spaces \cite{burton2013new, lackenby2024triangulation} have also received significant theoretical and practical attention, with implementations of different methods publicly available in the most important software of the field, \texttt{regina} \cite{regina} and \texttt{SnapPy} \cite{SnapPy}.

+The algorithmic point of view is particularly relevant for the construction of \emph{censuses} of homomorphism classes of 3-manifolds \cite{burton2004efficient, burton2014cusped, Burton2020_TabulationKnots3Manifolds, burton2015edge}.
+Drawing inspiration from the related problem of knot classification (this time, up to ambient isotopies), where the cumulative work of researchers \cite{burton2020next, conway1970enumeration, dowker1983classification} has culminated in the widely accessible census of $\sim 350'000'000$ prime knot diagrams, computational methods are expected to foster the elaboration of tables of 3-manifolds, particularly valuable assets in the proposition and verification conjectures, as well as in the discovery of counterexamples.